TokaiApp/Screenshot2Code/README.md

-# Screenshot2Code (S2C) - Convert your screenshot back to code in almost any language!
+# Screenshot2Code (S2C) - Convert your screenshot to code in almost any language!

 **In a nutshell**:
 Copying and pasting code is sometimes not practical.